BSU-devharsh/330-F24-Midterm/README.md

 #### Instructions:
 - This exam is worth ```100``` points.
+- The time limit is 1 hour and 30 minutes.
 - You must follow the university student guidelines and honor code.
+- Please keep your cameras on for academic integrity.
 - Questions are posted in ```midterm.md``` file.
 - Submissions must be made on ```GitHub```.